Zorica05/project_26.01/README.md

 # Description
-This is the final assignment for the Bakend Developer Capstone.
+This is the final project for the Meta Bakend Developer Capstone.